Analytics-Alliance/Alliance-Hub/Sustainability/README.md

 # Sustainability

-This folder contains resources related to sustainability and environmental science.
+This folder focuses on resources for addressing global challenges through innovative, sustainable solutions.

+Let’s work together to create a greener future!